Pandanti Kapuram

 Pandanti Kapuram is a 1972 Indian Telugu-language family drama film directed by Lakshmi Deepak.
-The film features an ensemble cast of Krishna, S. V. Ranga Rao, Vijaya Nirmala, Jamuna, B. Saroja Devi, Anjali Devi, Gummadi, Prabhakar Reddy.
+The film features an ensemble cast of Krishna, S. V. Ranga Rao, Vijaya Nirmala, Jamuna, B. Saroja Devi, Anjali Devi, Gummadi, and Prabhakar Reddy.
 Released on July 21, 1972, Pandanti Kapuram was one of the biggest hits of the year.
 It is also the first film of Krishna to celebrate a silver jubilee (175 days) run at the box-office.